cloudfoundry/docs-deploying-cf/ec2/index.html.md

 There are several ways to deploy Cloud Foundry with BOSH on AWS.

-This tutorial deploys Cloud Foundry to the VPC flavor of AWS, rather than the explicit EC2 flavor of AWS.
+The following methods describe deploying Cloud Foundry to the VPC flavor of AWS, rather than the explicit EC2 flavor of AWS.
-We recommend this deployment method in production environments for the following
+We recommend these deployment methods in production environments for the following reasons:
-reasons:

 * Additional security offered by network isolation
 * Service discovery using Static IPs